Struggling to get your baby to sleep? Here are the best baby sleep tips perfect for new Mamas!

 Skip ahead to any section you find the most interesting!

 Being a Mama is tough.
-There is the seemingly endless mess, the meals that need to be cooked for the family, the growing list of tasks you have at work, and more.
-But it’s especially difficult for new Mamas who have yet to get used to the nonstop demands of motherhood.
+There is the seemingly endless mess, the meals that must be cooked for the family, the growing list of tasks you have at work, and more.
+But it’s complicated for new Mamas who have yet to get used to the constant demands of motherhood.

-And so in this article, we’re focusing on one aspect of motherhood that can truly help you, your baby, and your sanity—baby sleep tips that really work.
 As adults, sleep comes to us effortlessly (well, most of the time).
-All we need is a cool room, a cozy bed, and we’re bound to conk out quick.
+So we need a cool room and a cosy bed, and we’re bound to conk out quickly.
 But with babies, it isn’t the case.

 Why Do Babies Need Sleep?

-In a scientific study published in 2017, it was revealed that infant sleep plays an important role in the cognitive and physical development of an infant.
+A scientific study published in 2017 revealed that infant sleep plays a vital role in an infant’s cognitive and physical development.
 When your baby is sleeping, they’re not just recharging energy but also allowing their brains to absorb what they’ve learned and discovered in the day.
 Indeed, brain development happens when they’re asleep.

 In an article published on Parents.com, director of sleep medicine at Children’s National Medical Center highlighted that growth hormone is “primarily secreted during deep sleep.”
 Hence, the reason why we sometimes notice our babies seemingly growing overnight!

 Whether or not an infant gets enough sleep is also a factor in childhood obesity.
-In a study of 915 children, they found out that infants who got less than 12 hours of sleep per day had twice the chances of being obese at 3 years old compared with those who slept for 12 hours or more.
+A study of 915 children found out that infants who got less than 12 hours of sleep per day had twice the chances of being obese at three years old compared with those who slept for 12 hours or more.

 How Long Should Babies Sleep?

 The amount of sleep a baby needs varies depending on their age.
-Newborns, for instance, sleep the most at about 14 to 19 hours over a 24-hour period.
+Newborns, for instance, sleep the most at about 14 to 19 hours over 24 hours.
 But of course, a newborn’s sleep is typically short, waking every 1 to 2 hours to breastfeed or every 3 to 4 hours to bottle feed.

 While most newborns will wake on their own, some newborns do sleep so well.
-According to Stanford Children’s Health, a newborn sleeping through the night should be woken up.
+Stanford Children’s Health says a newborn sleeping through the night should be woken up.
 But this wouldn’t be necessary once the baby shows weight gain.

 Reading that newborns wake every 1 to 2 hours can be scary (when do you get to sleep, then?), but don’t worry Mama, some babies start sleeping for as long as 6 to 8 hours at night when they are around 3 months old.

-By 6 months, babies should be sleeping about 15 hours in the day and 9 to 11 hours at night.
-By the time your baby hits 1 year old, they would need 12 – 14 hours of sleep in a 24-hour period including one or two daytime naps.
+By six months, babies should sleep about 15 hours in the day and 9 to 11 hours at night.
+When your baby hits one year old, they would need 12 – 14 hours of sleep in 24 hours, including one or two daytime naps.

 How To Create A Safe Sleep Environment?

 Did you know that in the US, an estimated 3500 infants die each year because of sleep-related causes?
-Such is why a safe sleep environment is all the more important not just for quality sleep but to protect your baby as well.
+A safe sleep environment is vital for quality sleep and protecting your baby.
 The American Academy of Pediatrics (AAP) recommends the following to ensure safe sleep:

 - Babies sleep on their backs